Slow Food: The History of an Idea

-International Slow Food movement founded at Opéra Comique in Paris and Slow Food Manifesto signed.
+The international Slow Food movement is officially founded in Paris and the Slow Food Manifesto is signed.

-First Slow Food International Congress held in Venice.
+First Slow Food International Congress is held in Venice.

-Publication of the Osterie d'Italia guide marks the birth of Slow Food Editore.
+The first Osterie d'Italia guide is published, marking the founding of Slow Food Editore.

 Slow Food Germany is created.